OpenShift SDN

 VNID for each Project

 When the ovs-multitenant plugin is enabled, each project is assigned a VNID.
 The VNID for each Project is maintained in the etcd database on the OpenShift master node.
-When a pod is created, its linked veth interface is associated with its Project’s VNID, and OpenFlow rules are created to ensure it can communicate only with pods in the same project.
+When a pod is created, its linked veth interface is associated with its Project’s VNID, and OpenFlow rules are made to ensure it can communicate only with pods in the same project.

 - The ovs-network policy plugin

 This is the Kubernetes Network Policy, so you map, Label, or tag your application, then define a network policy definition to allow or deny connectivity across your application.
-Network policy mode allows you to configure their isolation policies using NetworkPolicy objects.
+Network policy mode will enable you to configure their isolation policies using NetworkPolicy objects.
 Network policy is the default mode in OpenShift Container Platform 4.8.

 OpenShift OVN Kubernetes CNI network provider